Many White Coats: A Patient’s Guide to Medical Education

 The student checks on any new test results and does an exam that he or she will present to the team during rounds.
-The students and interns probably will have the most time to spend with you.

 Next comes the intern, who may ask the same things the student did, but in more depth.

 Depending on the specialty area, the “day-to-day care of the patient is often in the hands of interns, who will be spending the most time talking with the patients, finding out how they’re progressing, what needs they may have,” Dr. Eiger says.
 “Patients on their patient list are their responsibility, everything that happens to them while they’re in the hospital — with supervision, of course, from more senior physicians.”

 The senior residents supervise the interns and students.
 “They will often confirm or change some of the plan by coming around and also talking with the patient and examining them,” Dr. Eiger says.
 If your care is focused on a specialty, such as cardiology, a fellow in that specialty also may come to see you.